bbyars/mountebank/README.md

 mountebank
 ==========

-mountebank is a liar and an imposter, but your application will never know the difference.
+mountebank is a liar and an imposter.
+He will pretend to do everything that your application asks of him, while actually doing only as little as your tests tell him to.
-It achieves its mischievous aims by pretending to be something it is not, starting with an SMTP server.
-It's designed for functional testing, where you want to test your code full-stack, but you don't want your tests to fail because environmental conditions.
+One of mountebank's gimmicks is that he doesn't ask your application to change anything, except perhaps a few lines of configuration defining external dependencies.

+mountebank will tell you that he supports every protocol ever invented, and a few lying in the weeds.
+He will swear that he supports bindings in every language know to humanity.

 ## Prerequisites